idaceappdev/mipsdk-protectionapi-cpp-sample-basic/README.md

 ## Summary

-This application demonstrates using the MIP SDK Protection API to list available templates, then to encrypt/decrypt a string with that template.
+This sample is originally forked from https://github.com/Azure-Samples/mipsdk-protectionapi-cpp-sample-basic.
+It demonstrates how to use the MIP SDK Protection API to list available templates and encrypt or decrypt a string using a selected template.
+It utilizes the authorization code grant flow to acquire tokens for accessing the MIP SDK Protection API.

+Note: This sample is intended for Windows platforms.

 The application demonstrates the following:

 - Initializing the `ProtectionProfile`
 - Adding the `ProtectionEngine`